microsoft/powerbi-powershell/src/Modules/Reports/Commands.Reports/help/Get-PowerBIImport.md

 PS C:\> Get-PowerBIImport
 ```

-Returns all Power BI workspaces the calling user is assigned to (-Scope Individual).
+Returns all Power BI workspaces that the calling user is assigned to (-Scope Individual).

 ### Example 2
 ```powershell